Expedition DateS

 A medical specialist will be provided in the team / FREC 3 medic in the team / Regular medical check throughout the expedition / Helicopter evacuation possible with the correct insurance policy

 Please ensure that you have the correct insurance cover before departing for this trip.
-Your insurance MUST cover, treking up to 5,895 meters / 19,341 feet, mediacl, helicopter rescue and repatriation costs.
+Your insurance MUST cover, treking up to 5,895 meters / 19,341 feet, medical, helicopter rescue and repatriation costs.
 We recomend that you use Global Rescue for your insurnace.
 They have a long standing excellent reputation and are widley used.

 Project Tags